run-ai/docs/docs/Administrator/Miscellaneous/launch-job-via-yaml.md

 The easiest way to submit jobs to the Run:AI GPU cluster is via the Run:AI Command-line interface (CLI).
 Still, the CLI is not a must.
 It is only a wrapper for a more detailed Kubernetes API syntax using YAML.

 There are cases were you want to forgo the CLI and use direct YAML calls.
 A frequent scenario for using the Kubernetes YAML syntax to submit jobs is __integrations__.
-Researchers may already be working with an existing system which submits jobs and want to continue working with the same system.
-Though it is possible to call the Run:AI CLI from a customer integration, it is sometimes not enough.
+Researchers may already be working with an existing system that submits jobs, and want to continue working with the same system.
+Though it is possible to call the Run:AI CLI from the customer's integration, it is sometimes not enough.

 ## Terminology